Clearwater BWCA Outfitters

 Not sure what type of canoe to rent?

-Canoes are generally categorized in three types:
+Canoes are generally categorized in two types:

 - Aluminum canoes have a keel, are extremely durable and weigh about 62 pounds.